Seraphim0x29a/CR-Visualaizer/README.md

-# CR-Visualaizer
+# CR-Actor-Visualizer
-A Matlab Script/App to visualize the body and trajectory of a continuum robot based on data obtained from a simulation.
+A Matlab Script/App to visualize the body and trajectory of a continuum robot's actor or its head based on data obtained from a simulation.